curtisthornton/curtisthornton.github.io/_posts/2015-10-20-bigtex-analysis.markdown

 There is way too much coding going on the main page for what is being loaded, and that's mostly because it looks like it was built by a WYSIWYG editor.
 There are a ton of empty \<div\> and \<font\> frames.

-I am also seeing a lot of inline CSS, which is a *major* problem, since inline CSS should only be used as a last resort and as a temporary solution to a styling problem.
+I am also seeing a lot of inline CSS (Cascading Style Sheet used for element attributes), which is a *major* problem, since inline CSS should only be used as a last resort and as a temporary solution to a styling problem.
 I have no doubt that whatever program was used to build this site injected them.

 Since everything was build using tables, the site is not mobile-friendly.
 Many elements are mis-aligned from this as well.